 - 5 paid study days (includes 1 day of Crisis Prevention Intervention training)

 - 2 rotations

 TPPP rotations may include:

 - Repatriation General Hospital

 - Monday 27 July 2015: 1:00pm - 2:00pm

 You will find that most questions are answered in the Frequently Asked Questions document, which you are requested to read prior to contacting us.

-Applications for the 2014 TPPP for Registered Nurses are now closed.
+Applications for 2016 TPPP for Registered Nurses are now closed.